superjinjo/life/README.md

 ## How to play
 Simply open up the index.html file on your browser.
 The game loads with a default configuration.
 At any time, you can change the board by clicking on cells to toggle them.
 Simply click the "Next Generation" button to progress.

+## Notes
+This code uses ES6 syntax, so it will not work with Internet Explorer as is.
+You would need to use some sort of build tool like webpack in order to compile it, and you may need a polyfill for NodeList.forEach().